 As we can see session 2 has been opened which is a Meterpreter session.
 Use the following command to display the active sessions:

 Use the following command to switch to the Meterpreter session:

 sessions -i 2

-On some occasions you might receive and permission related error when running this exploit.
+On some occasions you might receive a permissions related error when running this exploit.
 In this tutorial we have a root shell with write access on the path the regular Bash reverse shell is pointing to.
 In order to successfully run this exploit the target sessions needs write access to its current location.
 Switching the directory to /tmp will often do the trick, otherwise you have to find another location to write the payload to.

 At this point we have an active Meterpreter session with the target host.
 We are now able to use this session for port forwarding with portfwd, dump system hashes and run post exploitation Metasploit modules on either of the sessions.
 Many of local Metasploit modules take a session id instead of a rhost parameter, this is where you supply the session id from the Meterpreter shell.